 The line art is defined as a form of creative production that exists in various disciplines.
 Covering both the fine art categories, such as printmaking, drawing, painting, sculpture, it is also an important part of the digital artworks, applied art decorations, and pattern making.
 The images created are distinctive examples of various forms a line can take.
 The line can be horizontal, vertical, diagonal, zigzagged, curved, freeform, thick, thin, light or dark.
 Line art can use different colors, but traditional understanding is that it is usually monochromatic.
 Originally, prior to the birth of photography, line art was used in the form of illustrations later applied in print production, using black ink on white paper.

-As an element of creativity that exists everywhere around us, line art also exists and helps to produce some of the most mesmerizing examples of realistic art, abstract art, caricature, cartoon, graphic signs or typography.
-Today, we are focused on bringing to you ten examples of some of the most amazing line art images found across a range of art categories.
+As an element of creativity that exists everywhere around us, line art also exists and helps to produce some of the most mesmerizing examples of realistic art, abstract line art, caricature, cartoon, graphic signs or typography.
+Today, we are focused on bringing to you ten artworks of some of the most amazing line art examples found across a range of art categories.
 Please continue reading and allow your eyes to feast upon the amazing art form that is the line.

 Editors’ Tip: Walk the Line: The Art of Drawing

-Exploring the fascinating world of drawing, and its endurance during the domination of the digital art production, the authors of the book Ana Ibarra and Marc Valli bring to us some of the amazing examples of contemporary artworks that celebrate this traditional form of art making.
+Exploring the fascinating world of drawing, and its endurance during the domination of the digital art production, the authors of the book Ana Ibarra and Marc Valli bring to us some of the amazing examples of contemporary artworks that celebrate this traditional form of art-making.
 Beautifully illustrated, the book includes interviews with the international selection of the artists and examples of their works that demonstrate the use of diverse materials.
-For anyone that is in love with contemporary art and illustrations in traditional medium this book is a must have.
+For anyone that is in love with contemporary art, line drawings and illustrations in traditional medium this book is a must-have.

 The world of printmaking is possibly the richest arena of some of the best examples of the traditional understanding of line art.
 The monochromatic aspect along with the richness of lines and surfaces, which are used to build some of the most impressive images in art history, belong to none other than to the famous Spanish painter and printmaker Francisco Goya.
 The above image is an example of Goya’s etching belonging to his famous series Los Caprichos.
 The print series, that started as an artistic experiment depict the universal follies and foolishness of the Spanish society in which Goya lived.
 The set of 80 prints in aquatint and etching printmaking techniques were published as an album in 1799 and today represent one od the most powerful phantasmagoric and disturbing images that comment not just upon the artist’s society but are viewed to stand as a comment on the world at large.